Are you at risk of flooding?

 What will the Council do in a flood?

 The Council works with the Emergency Services and the Environment Agency to co-ordinate responses during severe flooding.
 It also:

 - Provides advice to the public about the incident and what to do.

 - When needed, sets up rest centres for people evacuated from their homes who have nowhere else to go.

 - Deals with road closures and diversion routes.

 - Helps with the care and welfare of known vulnerable people.

 - Monitors sensitive gullies and other minor waterways to keep them running free.

 - Tries to provide assistance if your property is at serious risk and the Council has available resources.

 The Council does not provide sandbags directly to members of the public.
-They hold stocks of sandbags to allow our contractors to respond to Environment Agency flood warnings as quickly as possible, by deploying them in places where there is a known significant risk of flooding of the highway or where there is a risk of flooding to properties from the highway.
+It holds stocks of sandbags to allow contractors to respond to Environment Agency flood warnings as quickly as possible, by deploying them in places where there is a known significant risk of flooding of the highway or where there is a risk of flooding to properties from the highway.
 They require unhindered access to sandbags to ensure a speedy response to at-risk locations.

 Watercourses (including main rivers) are normally the responsibility of the owner of the land through which they flow, in open channel or in pipes and culverts.
 These are known as ‘riparian owners’ and may be individuals or organisations.

 The Council has powers to require riparian owners to act to clear blocked or defective watercourses, when necessary, and also has the power to do the work itself and re-charge its costs.